tweag/asterius/docs/hacking.md

 * Multiple lib targets can be loaded at once, but only one main target (exe/test) can be loaded.
-When hacking a specific exe/test, modify the local `.ghcid` file first, and don't commit the change.
-And before commiting, it would be nice to run `stack build --test --no-run-tests` to make sure all executables are up-to-date and not broken by lib changes.
+When hacking a specific exe/test, modify the local `utils/ghcid.sh` script first.
+Before commiting changes in the Haskell codebase, it would be nice to run `stack build --test --no-run-tests` to make sure all executables are not broken by lib changes.

-* If some weird linker-related error related to `ghc-toolkit` or `binaryen` pops up when loading `ghcid`, try adding `ghc-toolkit:lib` or `binaryen:lib` to one of the `ghcid` targets in `.ghcid`.

-## Boot cache maintainence
+## To boot or not to boot

 As described in the building guide, `stack build` only builds the asterius compiler itself; additionally we need to run `stack exec ahc-boot` to run the